llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 - copy the input arcs data in internal FIFO in fp32 format, deinterleaved, with time-stamps attached to each samples.
 - use Lagrange polynomial interpolation to resample the FIFO to the output rate.
 The interpolator is preceded by a an adaptive low-pass filter removing high-frequency content when the estimated input sampling rate higher than the output rate.
+- recombination and mixing of resampled data using a programmable gain and smoothed ramp-up to the target value.
+- raw data format conversion to the output arc

 ----------------------------------------------------------------------------------------